 Location

 Reason for Selection

 R427, looking south This location was selected to examine the potential effects on views from an elevated area across an expanse of countryside

 Description

 This view is typical of the appearance of the large fields in this area and of the expansive views across an area of countryside that contains significant amounts of mature trees.
 Upland areas are visible in the distance.
-Few manmade structures are visible in this view. .
-Reason
+Few manmade structures are visible in this view.

+Blue - In View Red - Out of View

 View 31- with Proposed Development

 Effects

-No part of the development will visible from this location.
+No part of the development will be visible from this location.
 Intervening topography, hedgerows and mature trees screen views of the proposed development as seen from this location.

 The proposed development will give rise to no effects on the appearance or character of the landscape - as seen from this location and its environs.

+Visibility

 Location

+Timogue

 Reason for Selection

-Timogue

 Cross This location was selected to examine a 'worst case' of unscreened views Roads, looking west from a crossroads towards the location of the substation.

 Description

 Very expansive and unscreened views are available across a landscape that contains significant quantities of mature trees.